PeterBrockfeld/BarcodeParser/README.md

 ## The Specification

 The full "GS1 General Specifications" can be found on http://www.gs1.org/genspecs.
 It's a 478 pages document.
+The barcode parser is based on the *Version 14, Issue 1, Jan 2014* of this specification.

 ## About GS1 barcodes